s-di-cola/swapcast/docs/src/src/OracleResolver.sol/contract.OracleResolver.md

 Outcome 1 is declared winner if `oracle_price < priceThreshold`.
 Calls `PredictionManager.resolveMarket()` to finalize the resolution.
 Emits [MarketResolved](/src/OracleResolver.sol/contract.OracleResolver.md#marketresolved) on successful resolution via the PredictionManager.
+Reverts with:
-Reverts with {OracleNotRegistered} if no oracle is set for the market, or {ResolutionFailedInManager} if the call to PredictionManager fails.*
+- {OracleNotRegistered} if no oracle is set for the market
+- {PriceIsStale} if the price data is too old
+- {InvalidRound} if the round ID is invalid
+- {StaleRound} if the round is not the latest
+- {InvalidPrice} if the price is zero or negative
+- {ResolutionFailedInManager} if the call to PredictionManager fails*

 ```solidity